 1) Research: Pick a topic and type of white paper

 Before diving into actually writing the white paper, you need to decide on your company goals.
 You need to specify whether you want to build brand awareness, boost conversion rates, or generate more sales.
 This will help you determine the type of white paper you’re writing and the topic for your white paper.
 A white paper is supposed to be a factual and objective document that provides an unbiased subject analysis.

 As a result, your company’s ability to produce a white paper that will stand up to scrutiny will be severely hampered if you don’t do proper research, gather sufficient data points, and include references with authority in the field.
 A well-rounded and authoritative white paper should include both primary and secondary research.
 Make good use of data collected directly by your company, such as surveys, interviews, and focus groups, and include a review of existing primary research, such as articles, reports, and academic papers.

 Always keep in mind that you’re writing your white paper for the people.
 The only goal is to make these people’s lives better.
-In order to determine a company’s target audience, the following questions must be answered:
+In order to determine a company’s target audience, you must answer the following questions:

 - Do you know the people you will be writing for?

 - Are these people familiar with the topic?

 - Do you need to produce a detailed report or just a summary?

 - What platforms does your target audience use?